Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 We won't have to do that now.

-You're not doing a live edit, are you?
+You're not doing a live edit.

-Yeah, we do it in camera.
+We do it in camera.

 You do it in camera?